karczmarczykj/KNUR-web-starter/README.md

 **Currently available runtime configuration settings:**
 - `logger.level` - Logging level (possible values: fatal, error, warn, info, debug, trace, silent)
+- `ports.http` - HTTP port that server redirects to HTTPS
+- `ports.https` - HTTPS port that server listens on with SSL certificates
+- `ssl.keyFile` - Path to SSL key file (PEM format)
+- `ssl.certFile` - Path to SSL certificate file (PEM format)
+- `domain` - Domain name that server listens on

 ### Build-time configuration
 Build-time configuration is a configuration that is provided during build time and is hardcoded in the project.